SRahm24/SRahm24.github.io/projects/wordpress.md

 Once the .yml is created and set up, execute it through a command prompt:

-- _**docker-compose up -d**_ - Creates the necessary containers for the Wordpress installation to function; will take time to pull the image and set up Wordpress.
+- _**docker-compose up -d**_ - Creates the necessary containers for the WordPress installation to function; will take time to pull the image and set up WordPress.

-Installation of the WordPress image will take a couple minutes; once it is complete, head to the url "http://localhost:8000/" to access your Wordpress installation and set up a website.
-(The docker-compose.yml set up a Wordpress container on a local host, specifically port 8000, which allows us to access it).
+Installation of the WordPress image will take a couple minutes; once it is complete, head to the url "http://localhost:8000/" to access your WordPress installation and set up a website.
+(The docker-compose.yml set up a WordPress container on a local host, specifically port 8000, which allows us to access it).

-Run through the install wizard to set up your very own Wordpress website: a website name, your username, and password.
+Run through the install wizard to set up your very own WordPress website: a website name, your username, and password.

 ## End of Installation

-Once a user and password are created, you can then log in, and will be greeted with the Wordpress admin interface hosted from your very own Docker container.
+Once a user and password are created, you can then log in, and will be greeted with the WordPress admin interface hosted from your very own Docker container.

 ![Screenshot_9](https://user-images.githubusercontent.com/54213991/141718414-357e3028-654b-45a1-9d86-9daf0d4c4a0f.png)